-In the afternoon continue visit to Phaung Daw Oo Pagoda, the weaving village of Inpawkhon and the jumping cat monastery.
+In the afternoon, continue the visit to Phaung Daw Oo Pagoda, the weaving village of Inpawkhon and the jumping cat monastery.
 Check in at hotel in the afternoon.

 Overnight in Inle Lake

 After breakfast, excursion by motorized boat to In Dein, an off-the-beaten-track site in the south of the lake.
-The boat leaves the lake and enters a narrow canal with a beautiful natural environment to continue to a small Pa O tribe village.
-From the market place of the village, follow an old covered path to a 13th century monastery and the very impressive ruins of hundreds of ancient pagodas, some hidden in the vegetation.
+The boat will leave the lake and enter a narrow canal with a beautiful natural environment to continue to a small Pa O tribe village.
+From the market place of the village, follow an old covered path to a 13th-century monastery and the very impressive ruins of hundreds of ancient pagodas, some hidden in the vegetation.
 The main stupa-area on the top of the hill offers breathtaking views over the surrounding mountains and down to the valley and the lake in the far distance.

-Return to the lake and finish the visits of the lake in the afternoon.
+Return to the lake and finish the visits to the lake in the afternoon.